gwansikk/query-adaptor/docs/index.md

     title: Extension of Fetch API
     details: Provides richer functionality than Fetch API.
 With features like Instance, Interceptor, and Effect, it minimizes complex configurations and enables flexible HTTP communication.
   - icon: 🧩
-    title: Support for Various Environments
+    title: Support for Various frameworks
-    details: Designed for easy use in various environments.
-Query Fetch works seamlessly in specialized Fetch API environments like Next.js, React Native, and Tauri by simply being used as an adapter.
+    details: Designed for easy use in various frameworks.
+Query Fetch works seamlessly in specialized Fetch API frameworks like Next.js, React Native, and Tauri by simply being used as an adapter.
   - icon: ✨
     title: Strong Type Safety
     details: Fully supports TypeScript and requires only the necessary types for precise type inference.
 This minimizes unnecessary types and ensures robust type safety.